Palm Beach County expecting record-setting kindergarten class next school year

-PALM BEACH COUNTY, Fla. — Many local schools are holding kindergarten enrollment for next school year, as several of our districts have already announced plans to return to full in-person learning for the 2021/22 academic year.
+PALM BEACH COUNTY, Fla. — Many area schools are holding kindergarten enrollment for next school year, as several of school districts have already announced plans to return to full in-person learning for the 2021-22 academic year.

 WPTV has learned that Palm Beach County is expecting a record-setting kindergarten class.